 1. Anna Loka

-Cardiff’s first-ever fully vegan restaurant, and bloody good it is too.
-Try the vegan fry up, the open mushroom tacos (my fave) or the legendary Sunday roast.
+Cardiff’s first-ever fully vegan restaurant, this place has become a bit of an institution – and bloody good it is too.
+Try the vegan fry up, the burgers, the open mushroom tacos (my fave) or the legendary Sunday roast.

 This 100% vegan bakery was opened thanks to the generous donations to a crowdfunding campaign.
 Now this uber-instagrammable coffee shop sells a mouth watering selection of homemade vegan donuts, cupcakes and bakes in interesting flavours.
 They also make beautiful celebration cakes to order.

 Our deluxe #hotchocolate is in today!
 With #veganmarshmallows and #soyafree #whippedcream.

 Add a shot of #peppermint , #saltedcaramel or #hazelnut for an extra #christmas treat. #blanchebakery pic.twitter.com/MPt1escwL7

 — Blanche Bakery (@BlancheCardiff) December 18, 2017